-Ketona dog food is a ketogenic brand of dog food made by KetoNatural Pet Foods that is made with less than 8% carbohydrates.
+Ketona dog food is a ketogenic brand of dog foods made by KetoNatural Pet Foods that is made with 5% carbohydrates.
 The food has the nutritional content of a raw diet with the convenience and cost of a kibble diet, according to the website.

 The company focuses on high-quality ingredients similar to the ones you probably already eat daily on a keto diet, such as chicken, salmon, flaxseed, and green peas.

 They avoid filler ingredients that are commonly found in other grain-free brands of dog food, such as potatoes, cereal grains, and corn byproducts.

 The company states that their dog foods can help your dog:

 - Burn more body fat and improve blood glucose levels